cmallwitz/Financials-Extension/README.md

 # Financials-Extension

-Extension for LibreOffice Calc to access stock market data.
-Currently supports Yahoo and Google.
+Extension for LibreOffice Calc to make stock/FX market data available in spread sheet.
+Currently supports Yahoo and Google using web scraping.

-Requires the following packages: python-dateutil python3-dateutil python3-pyparsing
+Requires the following packages: python3-dateutil python3-pyparsing

-Only tested this with
+Tested this with
-- Ubuntu 16.04 and LibreOffice 5
+- Ubuntu 16.04 and LibreOffice Calc 5
-- Ubuntu 18.04 and LibreOffice 6
+- Ubuntu 18.04 and LibreOffice Calc 6

 To Build: